lillesvin/goastic/README.md

 $ goastic -help
 Usage of goastic:
   -baseurl string
         Base URL of Elasticsearch (default "http://localhost:9200/test") -interval int
         Interval between requests in ms (default 5) -readonly
         Only test reads
   -requests int
-    	Number of requests to make (default 10000) -workers int
+        Number of requests to make (default 10000) -version
+        Show version and exit
+  -workers int
         Number of parallel workers to run (default 2)
 ```

 After it's done making requests it will output some stats: